pimmey/react-docs/README.md

 #### Tasks
 The tasks themselves are pretty self-explanatory, we've also made sure to comment the file properly.
 There are:
 - `gulp sass` to build `react.css` from `react.scss`, as well as compile `linea.css` from `linea.scss`, using source maps.
 - `gulp build:css` to create `build.min.css`, which is optimised with cssnano and css-mqpacker.
-The file is placed in `assets/build/` directory. _This command depends on `gulp sass`, run it first.
+The file is placed in `assets/build/` directory. **Note**: This command depends on `gulp sass`, run it first.
 - `gulp jade` to build the html files.
 You need to specify which files you want to compile.
 This task also beautifies the html, making it more readable and easier to modify
 - `gulp watch` that watches for the changes in your scss files, as well as jade files and runs appropriate commands (`sass` and `jade`) accordingly
 - `gulp build:scripts` to create `build.min.js`, consisted of the majority of JavaScript files.
 The file is placed in `assets/build/` directory.